 Figure 21 shows an example of dedicated numerical modelling results: the 50-year return value of the significant wave height.
-The effect of the presence of sandbanks and sand waves on the wave propagation can be observed.
+The effect of the presence of sand banks and sand waves on the wave propagation can be observed.

-4.8 Meteorological and oceanographic (metocean) measurement campaign
+4.9 Meteorological and oceanographic (metocean) measurement campaign

 More accurate metocean data would most likely lead to a lower risk surplus and therefore lower cost of capital (strengthening the business case) for an offshore wind farm.
 Therefore, DNV GL was asked to perform an assessment of the different options for a metocean measurement campaign [12].
-The aim of the study was to investigate the possibility of improving wind resource data in the Dutch North Sea so it could be used in the project development and design studies of the five Wind Farm Zones under development.
+The aim of the study was to investigate the possibility of improving wind resource data in the Dutch North Sea so it could be used in the project development and design studies of the two wind farm zones under development.

 Publicly available offshore meteorological mast data is available from the existing IJmuiden and OWEZ masts (~130-140 km from the BWFZ).
 Combined with publicly available data from Europlatform, Goeree LE and Vlakte van de Raan stations (~30-50 km from the BWFZ), this is expected to provide 'bankable' wind data for the BWFZ.
-Fixed LiDAR measurements at Lichteiland Goeree also started in October 2014 and this information will further increase the 'bankability' of wind data for the BWFZ.
+Fixed LiDAR measurements at Lichteiland Goeree started in October 2014.
+Fixed LiDAR measurements at Europlatform started may 2015.
+Data is available at www.windopzee.net.
+This information will further increase the 'bankability' of wind data for the BWFZ.

-The data collected since 2014 from Goeree LE plus the results of six months of floating LiDAR measurements provides the best possible dataset that can be used for production calculations for the first round of tenders in the BWFZ.
-Based on DNV GL's assessment, Netherlands Enterprise Agency (RVO.nl) has contracted Fugro OCEANOR to deploy an onsite floating LiDAR which can provide on-site metocean data for the BWFZ.
+The data collected provides the dataset that can be used for production calculations for the second round of tenders in the BWFZ.

+Based on DNV GL's assessment, Netherlands Enterprise Agency (RVO.nl) contracted Fugro OCEANOR in 2015 to deploy an onsite floating LiDAR which can provide on-site metocean data for the BWFZ.